You are here

 Read more

 This year, the Law, Societies and Justice Department will focus its Husky Giving Day efforts on the newest of its endowed funds, the Edward Sam Garcia Fund for Undergraduate Support.
 This fund helps LSJ majors find and benefit from internships and work experiences, especially in justice-related areas.
-These opportunities are a crucial means by which our students connect the issues they are discussing in the classrooms with broader communities and set our students up to do the engaged,...
-Read more
+These opportunities are a crucial means by which our students… Read more

 Dear Friends ~ Greetings from LSJ!
 There has been an exciting buzz in the air as students have returned to the classroom and we work to get our experiential learning opportunities fully operational once again.
 I have enjoyed working once again with our students, faculty, staff, and alums on a variety of initiatives since I returned to the role in June after a short medical leave.
 Of course, these initiatives include our immersive, experiential learning opportunities.
 LSJ will be offering four...
 Read more